Last Updated on 21 August 2024 by Cycloscope

 Lake Malawi, also known as Lake Nyasa or Niassa, deserves a separate mention.
 About 580 kilometers (360 mi) long and 75 kilometers (47 mi) wide at its widest, with a total surface area wider than the island of Sicily, Lake Malawi is the fourth largest freshwater lake in the world by volume, the ninth by area, third by depth (706 m/2,316 ft).

-Lake Malawi is a jewel still well kept that will amaze any traveler – backpacker, cycle tourer, overlander.
+Lake Malawi is a jewel still well kept that will amaze any traveler – backpacker, cycle tourer, or overlander.
 The third biggest freshwater lake in Africa is an astonishing body of water, a totally unique feature of this planet we are hosted on.
-Its humanity lives here a relationship of dependence and respect towards its dangers with the lake but still not one of employment.
+Its humanity lives here in a relationship of dependence and respect towards its dangers with the lake but still not one of employment.
 Lake Malawi’s shores are still pristine and the touch of its people is still gentle.

-Almost untouched beaches, spectacular rocky shores, and a thriving fishermen’s culture in a unique and diverse mix of baobab-covered bush and subtropical jungle, make Lake Malawi one of the most beautiful gems of Africa.
+Almost untouched beaches, spectacular rocky shores, and a thriving fishermen’s culture in a unique and diverse mix of baobab-covered bush and subtropical jungle make Lake Malawi one of the most beautiful gems of Africa.

-In our 20 day itinerary of Lake Malawi we alternated cycling and “backpacking” via the two operating ferry boats serving the communities of the lake, the Malawian Ilala, and the Mozambican Chambo.
+In our 20-day itinerary of Lake Malawi, we alternated cycling and “backpacking” via the two operating ferry boats serving the communities of the lake, the Malawian Ilala, and the Mozambican Chambo.

 A great part of the lakeshore is also easily accessible Overlanding by road but the ferry, especially the Ilala, is a unique perspective, brings you to faraway places and it’s the “only” way to reach a few remote and unique spots, like Likoma Island.